robertmeta/swiftmac/Design.md

    parameters using the isolateCmdAndParams() function.
 Based on the command, the corresponding processing function is called.

-2. Command Processing The program supports several commands, including:
+2. Command Processing

+The program supports several commands, including:
-"a": Process and queue audio icons "c": Process and queue codes (e.g., setting voice) "d": Dispatch pending queue items "l": Instantly speak a letter "p": Play a sound file "q": Process and queue speech "s", "sh", "t": Queue a line for later processing "tts_" commands: Set various text-to-speech parameters "version": Display the program version

 Each command has a corresponding processing function that handles the specific task.

+Commands are either handled in the main loop (instants) or queued for processing on a dispatch event.

 3. Pending Queue Some commands are queued for later processing using the queueLine() function.
 These queued commands are stored in the StateStore